Mary Hamilton (activist): Hamilton v. Alabama (1964)

-The case made national headlines and landed Hamilton on the cover of Jet magazine, but left her tired and in ill health.
+The case made national headlines and Hamilton was featured on the cover of Jet magazine, but it reportedly left her tired and in ill health.

 Later life and death

 In 1964, Hamilton left CORE to marry Walter Young, who was a dentist, and returned to her hometown in Denver, Colorado.
 That marriage ended in divorce, as did her subsequent marriage to Harold Wesley.

-She subsequently worked as a union organizer for 1199, the Drug & Hospital Workers, and as an educator in New York, earning an MAT from Manhattanville College in 1971 and going on to teach English at Sleepy Hollow High School until she retired in 1990.
+She worked as a union organizer for 1199, the Drug & Hospital Workers, and as an educator in New York, earning an MAT from Manhattanville College in 1971 and going on to teach English at Sleepy Hollow High School until she retired in 1990.

-Mary Hamilton died on November 13, 2002, after a seven-year battle against fourth-stage ovarian cancer.
+Hamilton died on November 13, 2002, after a seven-year battle against fourth-stage ovarian cancer.